Mandatory Reporting in the ACT: What Foster Carers Are Legally Required to Do

 The ACT takes a targeted approach to mandatory reporting.
 Not every adult in the Territory is a mandatory reporter — the obligation applies to people in specific professional roles who have regular contact with children.

-Under the Children and Young People Act 2008, mandatory reporters include:
+Under the Children and Young People Act 2008, mandated reporters include people in certain professional or service roles, such as:

 - Health practitioners (doctors, nurses, midwives, psychologists)